gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 <!-- TODO: Rethink this section within the context of Arduino.

 Suggested changes:
-- plugins should put their stuff in the `kaleidoglyph` namespace.
+- plugins should put their stuff in the `kaleidoscope` namespace.
 - plugins do not neccessarily need their own namespaces.
 - plugins should declare an extern, non-namespaced object.
 - remove google-specific stuff, like gflags.